msrajput08/jarvis-personal-assistant/README.md

 Packaging as executable (.exe)

 🤝 Contributing

-This is a personal learning project, but suggestions and improvements are welcome.
+This is a personal learning project.
-Feel free to open issues or submit pull requests.
+Suggestions, issues, and pull requests are welcome.

 👤 Author
 Mohit Rajput
 GitHub: https://github.com/msrajput08